Labernator/Mordheim/Mordheim2024/readme.md

 Marius: We need to shorten the campaign to max.
 8-9 games.
 Otherwise we will NEVER finish it.

+## Fixed income (Bedingungsloses Grundeinkommen)

+Stefan: Necromunda with its territories introduced fixed income for all bands.
+This is a good mechanism, we should port to Mordheim so the "rich get richer" is not that big a problem as in the past

 ## Old House rules revisited
 Here is the list of house rules from our last campaign: